Vibehav/Integrated-Construction-Management/README.md

 - Uses a ProjectStatus enum (PLANNED, ACTIVE, ON_HOLD, COMPLETED) with auditing timestamps.
 - Prepares foundation for upcoming modules like project members, tasks, and assignments.

+### Task Management Module (Phase 3 – Daily Operations)
+- Project-scoped task creation, update, assignment, and soft deletion
+- Strict **role-based access** using project membership and project roles
+- Tasks can be created by Project Managers and Site Engineers
+- Task assignment restricted to **authorized roles** and valid project members
+- Supervisors can update task status only for assigned tasks
+- **Admin** and **Super Manager** have global override permissions
+- Controlled task status transitions using `TaskStatus` enum
+- Prevents invalid operations such as updating completed or unassigned tasks
+- Authorization enforced at the service layer for business safety

 ---